tekinuyan/ML-Studies/Sports Analytics/README.md

 The feature selection of XG Boost is slightly differs from the GBC.
 It indicates after header the situation (FreeKick ), 1st period and bodypart replaced (FreeKick and  Right Foot).

-On the other hand, the decision tree represented below by XGBoost model indicates that if a shot is marked as hot, it is a goal.
-If not, if the x axis distance from the goal is smaller than 109 meters, than it is a goal, else missed.
+On the other hand, the decision tree represented below by XGBoost model indicates the probabilities(not converted to probability from leaf node) that if a shot is marked as hot, probably it is a goal.
+If not, if the x axis distance from the goal is smaller than 109 meters, than it is a possible goal or else a possible miss.
+To calculate exact probabilities one can use in numpy 1/(1+np.exp(-1*Leaf))

 ![Figure 4](https://github.com/tekinuyan/ML-Studies/blob/main/Sports%20Analytics/Sports%20Analytics%20Reoport_pics/image019.png)